ForgottenWorld/FWThomas/README.md

 # FWThomas
-SpigotMC plugin for making fast walking paths
+SpigotMC plugin for increasing the maximum speed of minecarts